openfun/marsha/docs/dev.md

 env.d/test, env.d/development.dist, env.d/development
 +   # assignments application
 +   DJANGO_ASSIGNMENTS_ENABLED=True

+You will then have to fix tests checking the `context.get("flags")` items.

 To generate the initial migration once the model is ready: docker-compose exec app python manage.py makemigrations assignments